 Mention is available on all devices through their online site, or via their apps for Mac, PC, Android and iOS devices.
 The basic Mention account is free and provides access to up to 500 results per month for up to 3 keywords.
 Premium plans begin at $29.99 per month, offering expanded results and keyword tracking functions.

-Talkwalker enables users to monitor the different aspects of a business or market such as name, competition, brand, and more.
+Talkwalker enables users to monitor the different aspects of a business or market such as name, competitors (do you know who your competitors are?), brand, and more.
 Users will receive notifications in real time either via the web, email or RSS feed reader.

 This app is geared towards larger business operations, as seen in two distinct features:

 A distinct feature people like about Talkwalker alerts is that it is a streamlined, easy to use app reminiscent of the original Google Alerts search query.
 Users enjoy unfettered, easy access to finding keywords.